Maxar-Corp/nu-sirve/docs/INSTALLATION_CMake.md

 ### Qt

-Qt is already included in the SIRVE project, so you don't need to install it.
+As of April 2025, SIRVE runs on Qt6.
+Qt is no longer included as part of the Git repository -- you as developer must acquire a copy of Qt6 and install it.
+You can do this using a tool such as AQT (see below) or by using a .zip file available from one of the team members.

 These are the steps taken to get the QT headers and libraries: